Electrostat-Lab/Serial4j/README.md

 |                           |                          |
 | `com.serial4j.core.throwable` | A java package that provides java exceptions as translations to C native error codes. |

 - Java Binding library for the native API:
+> WIP.

 - Direct Implementation of the POSIX base file/directory and terminal IO APIs:
+> WIP.

 - Unix/POSIX Base APIs:
+> WIP.